 Making a career action plan is also helpful when pursuing a career.
 A career action plan also consists of short-term and long-term goals.
 But an action plan is more than just about your goals.
 It also highlights your strengths, weaknesses, and potential obstacles on your chosen career path.

-Add possible solutions to address those obstacles in your career action plan to make it more detailed.
+Add solutions to address those obstacles in your career action plan to make it more detailed.
 After all, it is your career action plan, and the more detailed it is, the more helpful it will turn out to be in the long run.